rick-r/marriage-figaro-norway/captions.md

     [or:]

     Poor kid?
 Poor kid?
-The other day I notice one of the extras' dresses doesn't look right, so I pull it up, and what do I find under there?
+    The other day, I notice
+    one of the extras' dresses
+    doesn't look right,
+    so I pull it up,
+    and what do I find?
 The kid!

 BASILIO: